Republicans in struggle to break Democrats' hold on Congress

 Still, Republicans were slowly amassing some of the five seats needed to reach a 218-seat House majority.

 They picked up a Nashville, Tennessee-area seat long held by Democrats.
-And in a dramatic example of the difficult political environment for Democrats, the party’s House campaign chairman Rep. Sean Patrick Maloney was fighting for political survival against Republican state legislator Mike Lawler in New York’s Hudson Valley.
+And in a dramatic example of the difficult political environment for Democrats, the party’s House campaign chairman, Rep. Sean Patrick Maloney, conceded his race against Republican state legislator Mike Lawler in New York’s Hudson Valley.
+The Associated Press has not called the race.

+“I’m going to do this the right way, and the right thing to do is to say the other guy won, to wish him well and pledge my support, and that’s what I’m doing,” Maloney said in a press conference Wednesday.

+At the same time, Maloney expressed optimism about the Democratic results overall: “Last night, House Democrats stood our ground,” he said.

 The Senate races remained in flux.
 Republican JD Vance, a venture capitalist and author of “Hillbilly Elegy,” defeated Democratic Rep. Tim Ryan in Ohio, denying Democrats a chance to pick up the open seat.
 In New Hampshire, Trump-styled Republican Don Bolduc failed to oust Democratic Sen. Maggie Hassan.